kbenoit/coursepack-bookdown/readme.md

 The manuscript for that course pack is stored online at <https://github.com/kbenoit/coursepack-bookdown>.
 To make changes to that manuscript you need Git installed on your computer.
 One way to do that is to download GitHub Desktop [here](https://desktop.github.com/) and install it.
 Depending on your operating system you may have to restart your computer after installation.

 ## Clone manuscript from online repository
 In order to make changes to the manuscript of the MY451 course pack you need to download the project folder that contains the manuscript files.
 To download a project folder is also called "to clone a repository".
-In order to do just that follow these steps:^[Instructions taken verbatim from <https://help.github.com/desktop/guides/contributing/cloning-a-repository-from-github-to-github-desktop/>.]
+In order to do just that follow these steps:<!--^[Instructions taken verbatim from <https://help.github.com/desktop/guides/contributing/cloning-a-repository-from-github-to-github-desktop/>.]-->

 1. Sign in to GitHub and GitHub Desktop before you start to clone.
 2. On GitHub, navigate to the main page of the repository.